Chukak/containers/python/README.md

 ##### Add elements

-To add elements to the queue, use the `enqueue` method.
+To add elements into the queue, use the `enqueue` method.

 ```python
 q = queue()